Sports in the New York metropolitan area: Lacrosse

-Motor sports
+Motorsports

 In 1904, auto enthusiast and railroad heir William Kissam Vanderbilt II organized an auto race on the public roads of Long Island.
 The prize, a massive silver cup from the Tiffany studio, known as the Vanderbilt Cup, attracted top racers from Mercedes, Packard, and Fiat.
 The race took place on country roads with hundreds of spectators watching cars go by at speeds close to 100 miles per hour.
 In 1906, several spectators were killed when a car went off the road.
 Vanderbilt responded quickly by building a 45-mile private highway.
 Races resumed in 1908, but another accident killed spectators in 1910 making organizers abandon the Long Island course for good.
 The Vanderbilt Cup returned in 1936 and 1937 at Roosevelt Raceway in Westbury, Long Island.
 The 1937 race was one of the greatest races in New York State's history, featuring the only pre-WWII appearance of the German racing team in the United States.
 Legendary driver Ralph DePalma served as the honorary starter for the race where the starting signal came from President Franklin D. Roosevelt's Hyde Park home via Western Union Telegraph.

 From 1953 until 1972 stock car races were held weekly from May until October at a 1/5th-mile asphalt racetrack on Staten Island.
 The local dairy, owned by the Weissglass family, financed promoter Gabe Rispoli with $700 so he could make improvements to an existing sporting facility that became known as Weissglass Stadium.

 Oval track racing continues to this day at Riverhead Raceway, a quarter-mile short track located in Riverhead at the East End of Long Island.
 The track plays host to the NASCAR Whelen All-American Series for weekly short-track racing and the Whelen Modified Tour national series.